-Around 51% of students who started college at Wesleyan College finish the requirements for graduation within six years.
+NOTE: Around 56% of students who start college at Wesleyan College complete all the credits required within six years.

 Wesleyan College offers an orientation program before the start of fall classes to prepare new students for college life.

 |IB Credits Accepted||√|